roadtocode4u/spaceship/docs/tips-and-tools/06-remove-bg/06-remove-bg.md

 <img src="/tip-and-tools/06/screenshot-5.png" alt="screenshot-5" width="600px"/>

-6. If you want, you can also edit the image further, by choosing the edit option:
+6. If you want, you can also edit the image further, by choosing the edit option.

 ## Tools & API

-Save time, boost productivity and supercharge your workflow by implementing remove.bg's automatic background removal integration into your everyday work.
-Remove.bg provides a curated selection of top solutions:
+Save time and supercharge your workflow by using remove.bg's automatic background removal integration for top-quality results.

 <img src="/tip-and-tools/06/screenshot-6.png" alt="screenshot-6" width="600px"/>

 ## Subscription Plan

-Remove.bg also provides subscriptions plan based on the users's requirements.
+`remove.bg` also provides subscriptions plan based on the users's requirements.

 <img src="/tip-and-tools/06/screenshot-7.png" alt="screenshot-7" width="600px"/>